fvalasiad/glow/CMSIS-GLOW-DOC/journal.md

 producing the file CMSIS-GLOW-DOC/compiled_bytecode.asm which thankfully includes debug flags!

 So far we are trying to get function specialization to work.

+## Update 15/1/2024
+Confirmed that the bytecode we've been looking at `./bundle/model_69.bc` has not in fact gone through the two optimizations we are interested in.
+Glow indeed relies on LLVM to apply them either by using the library directly or by invoking external tools.
+In fact we achieved the bytecode by going "partially" through the "using external tools" path.

+Moving forward we will be exploring the following options:

+1. Make the "using external tools" path work, that is figure out which options we should give to model-compiler to do it for us, potentially modifying the code to include debug flags
+2. Go ahead and optimize the bytecode using external tools ourselves, this requires that we understand the exact process that glow would follow.
+3. Study the raw generated assembly at `standard_output.asm` /CMSIS-GLOW-DOC/standard_output.asm .
+Not ideal